 Through chess, students are encouraged to develop and model all the characteristic traits that build success from respect to empathy to cooperation to perseverance.

 Bringing Chess to Life

-In many chess clubs, chess is taught as a competitive skill.
-At some level, or course it is always hoped that skills in the game will translate into sorts of intelligence that are of practical value: formal logic, geometry, problem-solving, etc.
+In many school chess clubs and classes, chess is taught mostly as a competitive skill.
+At some level, of course, it is always hoped that skill in the game will carry over into various sorts of cognitive abilities that are of practical value: formal logic, geometry, problem-solving, etc.

-In scholastic chess clubs and programs, the goal of teaching chess is first and foremost to foster and develop skills and mindsets beyond chess, and these connections are conscientiously built into the curriculum and woven into every lesson.
+In CIC Chess to Life chess clubs and programs, however, the primary goal of teaching chess is to foster and develop a wide variety of skills and mindsets beyond chess, and these connections are conscientiously built into the curriculum and woven into every lesson.

 Goals in chess must be ambitious, but must be brought about by specific, concrete moves.
 They must be built on the strengths inherent in the position as well as aiming at growth and new possibilities.

 Expecting the unexpected